lappang-cheung/codecanadaskillchallenge/README.md

 requirements of skill challenge.

 ## Language Used
 The language was written in ReactJS, as this challenge was to display the data to the client and the client only need the read-only information but as well the time limited of 1hour.

-If more time was given, there would be difference components created for filtering each individual categories and with its own view components.
+If more time was given, there would be different components created for filtering each individual categories and with its own view components.